Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

 ### The AWS Shared Responsibility Model

-- Objective:
+_Objective_:
 - Describe and differentiate between customer responsibilities, AWS responsibilities, and shared responsibilities.
 - Describe the components of the AWS Shared Responsibility Model

 - **Customer responsibilities** (Security _IN_ the cloud)